TL;DR

 The Modern Reality of Data in Motion

+When a truck brakes suddenly, an alert is triggered before the driver’s foot even leaves the pedal.
 When a fraud detection model sees an anomaly, it responds instantly, not at the end of a batch job.

 Every second, these decisions are powered by Streaming Pipelines that collect, process, and enrich data the moment it happens.

-And behind most of them lies Kafka — not as a buzzword, but as the event backbone for high-throughput, low-latency systems.
+And behind most of them lies Kafka, not as a buzzword, but as the event backbone for high-throughput, low-latency systems.

 Yet, while Kafka provides the foundation, building intelligent, production-grade streaming applications still demands more: